vseryakov/backendjs/README.md

 - bkjs run-backend - run the backend or the app for development purposes, uses local app.js if exists otherwise runs generic server
 - bkjs run-shell - start REPL shell with the backend module loaded and available for use, all submodules are availablein the shell as well like core, db, api
 - bkjs init-app - create the app skeleton
-- bkjs put-backend path [-host host] - sync sources of the app with the remote site, uses BACKEND_MASTER env variable for host if not specified in the command line, this is for developent version of the backend only
+- bkjs put-backend [-path path] [-host host] [-user user] - sync sources of the app with the remote site, uses BACKEND_HOST env variable for host if not specified in the command line, this is for developent version of the backend only
-- bkjs setup-server [-root path] [-user user] - initialize Linux instance(Amazon,CentOS) for backend use, optional -root can be specified where the backend home will be instead of ~/.backend, optional -user tells to use existing user instead of creating user backend.
+- bkjs init-server [-root path] [-user user] [-hostname name] [-domain domain] - initialize Linux instance(Amazon,CentOS) for backend use, optional -root can be specified where the backend home will be instead of ~/.backend, optional -user tells to use existing user instead of creating user `backend`.

 # Deployment use cases